-- (b) the payments in the inter-valuation period are those relating to exposure for which the estimates at the Previous Valuation date aimed to provide; and - (c) the residual OCL estimate is that portion of the current valuation's OCL estimate that relates to exposure for which the Previous Valuation's OCL estimate aimed to provide. - 13.2.2 For any Class of Business being valued, the Member may substitute the sum of the OCL and FCL estimates for the OCL estimate to satisfy clause 13.2.1. - 13.2.3 Unless the Member has invoked clause 13.2.2, the Member must document a hindsight review of the reasonableness of the FCL determined at the Previous Valuation, with reference to the assumptions used in determining that FCL and the subsequent experience.
+- 13.2.1.
+Subject to clause 13.2.2, the Member must quantify and disclose the amount by which the Central Estimate of the OCL determined at the Previous Valuation has proven too great or too small to provide for claim payments in the inter valuation period and the residual OCL estimate.
+For this purpose: - (a) the OCL estimates may be net of any allowance for Indirect Expenses; - (b) the payments in the intervaluation period are those relating to exposure for which the estimates at the Previous Valuation date aimed to provide; and - (c) the residual OCL estimate is that portion of the current valuation's OCL estimate that relates to exposure for which the Previous Valuation's OCL estimate aimed to provide. - 13.2.2.
+For any Class of Business being valued, the Member may substitute the sum of the OCL and PL estimates for the OCL estimate to satisfy clause 13.2.1. - 13.2.3.
+Unless the Member has invoked clause 13.2.2, the Member must disclose a hindsight review of the reasonableness of the PL determined at the Previous Valuation, with reference to the assumptions used in determining that PL and the subsequent experience.
 However, the quantification described in respect of the OCL in clause 13.2.1 is not required.

-13.3 Attribution
+13.3.
+Attribution

-The Member must explain the amount determined in clause 13.2.1 by quantifying the contribution of the components of such, including but not limited to:
+The Member must explain and disclose the amount determined in clause 13.2.1 by quantifying the contribution of the components of such, including but not limited to: